andykamp/docs-docusaurus-ts/README.md

 If we also want to remove the homepage and just have the documentatoin:
 - go to intro.md and add `slug: /`  to the frontmatter
 - delete the pages/index.js

+## Removing header buttons ##
+Header buttons are defined in the **docusaurus.config.js** file under **themeConfig.navbar.items**

+## Changing theme colors ##

+There is primarily 3 colors you would want to change:
+- primary color
+- text color
+- background color
+- sidebar color
+-